11.00 Summary

 When success is conceived as indiscriminate, maximalist accumulation, then we will measure success by maximalist measures like GDP, stock market valuation, and billionaire fortunes.
 When top-line measures define success, capital flows accordingly.
 If success is defined by the apex, only the apex expands.

-Operation Abigail introduces a rival benchmark: median household net worth.
+Operation Abigail introduces a rival benchmark: the median household net worth.
 By conditioning apex growth on median growth via median-top household wealth tethering, it changes what economic success means.

 11.01 The great incentive shift: enter the median growth channel